Marek211299/english-for-designers/02-first-impression/index.md

 ![Write an alternative text description.](img/IMG_4680.jpg)

-Hey there, I'm Marek, a photographer.
-I graduate of Michael Academy.
-I've been in the world of photography for quite some time, creating portrait shots for Reporter magazine and collaborating with different companies to create portfolios of important people.
+Hi, I'm Marek, a photographer who graduated from Michael Academy.
+I've been taking pictures for a while now, making cool portraits for Reporter magazine and teaming up with different companies to create portfolios for important people.

-Beyond the lens, you'll often find me playing electric guitar or diving into some PlayStation gaming during my downtime.
-Back in the day, I was all about sports, but as the years roll by, I've developed a taste for kicking back with a good drink and taking it easy.
+When I'm not behind the camera, you'll usually find me playing my electric guitar or enjoying some PlayStation games in my free time.
+I used to be really into sports, but as time goes on, I've grown to appreciate just chilling out with a good drink and taking it easy.
+I also like architecture and design, that's why I like going to exhibitions or reading books

-If winter come, I'm all about hitting the slopes for some skiing action in the mountains.
-When summer comes, I trade ski for the motocross bike.
-It's all about balancing the artistic side of photography with the adrenaline rush of outdoor adventures.
+In the winter, I love hitting the slopes for some skiing in the mountains.
+When summer rolls around, I trade in my skis for a motocross bike and rev up the excitement.
+It's all about finding a balance between the artistic side of photography and the adrenaline rush of outdoor adventures.

 ## Featured Projects